 After setting up camp, the Senior Patrol Leader and one Scoutmaster should proceed to the Wooten Lodge to check in your troop.
-Troops are required to bring a copy of their registration receipt, a copy of their Tour Permit, and a BSA medical form for each attendee.
-Fees for additional attendees will be collected at check in, cash or check only.
+Troops are required to bring a copy of their registration receipt and a BSA Medical Form Part A & B for each attendee.
+Fees for additional attendees will be collected at check in: cash or check only.
 Troops will also be giving a departure checklist at this time.
-Troops must complete the checklist and return it to the Wooten Lodge before departing Camp Alexander
+Troops must complete the checklist and return it to the Wooten Lodge before departing Camp Alexander.